 - Funding to Support the Programme

-From the business partner’s point of view, the work placement experience is also a very rewarding one.
-The placement allows businesses to work closely with, and mentor a student which helps their own staff to develop additional skills.
-The Centre works closely with the businesses before, during and after the placement to support them throughout.
+From the business partner’s point of view, the experience is also a very rewarding one.
+The placement / internship allows businesses to work closely with, and mentor a student which then helps their own staff to develop additional skills.
+The TCPID works closely with the businesses before, during and after the placement to support them throughout.

 Work Placement Programme